rfmcube/rfmcube-woocommerce-customapi/README.md

 If you don't want to install via composer, you can use this way.

 - Download [the latest release here](https://github.com/rfmcube/rfmcube-woocommerce-customapi/releases/download/v1.0/rfmcube-woocommerce-customapi.zip)
-- Go to Plugins/Add New Plugin and upload the zip you downloaded
+- Go to Plugins/Add New Plugin and upload the zip you downloaded, click Install Plugin and Activate it
 - Remember to enable REST API and create an api key

 ## FAQs